Legal Status in Switzerland

 With pulse dosing, 1 mg is taken three days per week (e.g., Monday, Wednesday, Friday) or every other day.
 [6] However, this method is less well studied.

-Important: Dose adjustments should always be discussed with a doctor, as the 1-mg dose is best studied and shows the best results.
+Important: Dose adjustments should always be discussed with a doctor, as the 1-mg dose is best studied.

 Topical Dosages